ismailrazak/daily-expenses-project/README.md

 ```
 ## Performance Optimization

-We used `prefetch_related` and `select_related` methods to reduce the number of SQL queries and optimize database performance.
+I have used `prefetch_related` and `select_related` methods to reduce the number of SQL queries and optimize database performance.